snickell/universal/README.md

 Craftsman Argyle bungalow, a Montgomery Ward Wardway Florence colonial, or there's a few hippies that built their hosues from one of several prefab modular vendors.

-In contrast, I expect to get very personal really wild.
+In contrast, I expect these to get very personal very fast.

 Maybe, finally, we'll have personal computers.